darioncassel/sok-differential-testing/index.md

 The authors address the problem of designing a composite state machine that can multiplex between different protocol modes and then test several TLS implementations for state machine bugs.

+*Core Properties*

 ##### 1. Type

-The authors analyze the state machines of multiple open source TLS implementations using a combination of *dynamic testing*, specifically *generation-based fuzzing*, and manual source code analysis for the classification of errors, which is *static testing*, specifically *code-based analysis*.
+The authors analyze the state machines of multiple open source TLS implementations using *dynamic testing*.

-##### 2. Accessibility
+##### 2. Test Scope

-During the dynamic testing, the authors use FlexTLS to send arbitrary sequences of TLS messages to the implementations, and thus the dynamic testing is *black-box testing*.
-Since source code analysis is done duirng the static testing, it is *white-box testing*.
+The test scope for the dynamic testing is *system testing* since the implementations are viewed as black boxes.

 ##### 3. Exceptional Element

 The exceptional element in the case of the generation-based fuzzing is an *exceptional input* in the form of a sequence of valid TLS messages.
-For the code-based analysis there is no exceptional element.

-##### 4. Injection Vector

-For the dynamic testing, the injection vector is *simulated interaction*; FlexTLS simulates a clients connection to a server.
-There is no injection vector for the code-based analysis.

-##### 5. Instrumentation

-The instrumentation for the dynamic testing is *in-band*, the authors expect to get an error message from the implementation.
-There is no instrumentation for the static testing.

-##### 6. Test Oracle
+##### 4. Test Oracle

 The test oracle for the dynamic testing is a *reference implementation*; the authors have a verified TLS state machine that is used to verify that a particular trace is valid or invalid (and thus that the implemetation should accept or reject it).
 The test oracle for the static testing is *manual inspection*.

-##### 7. Specification
+##### 5. Oracle Specification

 The specification for a particular trace is *automatically generated* in the sense that FlexTLS generates it and then the verified state machine accepts it.
-The specification for the code-based analysis is manually determined.

-##### 8. Test Scope

-The test scope for the dynamic testing is *system testing* since the implementations are viewed as black boxes.
-The test scope for the manual code analysis is also *system testing* since the manual analysis is done on the basis of the dynamic testing.

 ##### 9. Exit Criteria

 The exit criteria for the dynamic testing is *exhaustion* of the test cases.
-The exit criteria for the manual code analysis is *manual*.

-##### 10. Vulnerability to False Positives
+*Dynamic Testing*

+##### 1. Type

+*Generation-based fuzzing*

+##### 2. In-test Accessibility

+During the dynamic testing, the authors use FlexTLS to send arbitrary sequences of TLS messages to the implementations, and thus the dynamic testing is *black-box testing*.
+Since source code analysis is done duirng the static testing, it is *white-box testing*.

+##### 3. Injection Vector

+The injection vector is *simulated interaction*; FlexTLS simulates a clients connection to a server.

+##### 4. Instrumentation

+The instrumentation for the dynamic testing is *in-band*, the authors expect to get an error message from the implementation.

+*Static Testing Properties*

+##### 1. Type

+N/A

+##### 2. Model Generation

+N/A

+*Result Properties*

+##### 1. Spurious Warnings?

-For the dynamic testing, the authors attempt to reduce false positives by using verified messaging libraries, but they cannot guarantee that no false positives will be generated with this methodology.
+The authors attempt to reduce false positives by using verified messaging libraries, but they cannot guarantee that no false positives will be generated with this methodology.
 Thus, the dynamic testing is *vulnerable* to false positives.

-The code-based analysis is *not vulnerable* to false positives.
+##### 2. Missed Bugs?

+*Vulnerable*

-##### 11. Form of Vulnerabilities
+##### 3. Form of Vulnerabilities

 The form of vulnerabilities is *exceptional traces*, errors from the SUT.

-##### 12. Threat Assessment of Vulnerabilities
+##### 4. Threat Assessment of Vulnerabilities

 The threat assessment is done *manually*, though the manual code-based analysis.